Why is this review important?

 What questions does this review aim to answer?

-In the light of the seasonal pattern and the high rate of recurrence, antidepressant therapy during fall and winter months can prevent the onset of depressed mood.
+In light of the seasonal pattern and the high rate of recurrence, beginning antidepressant therapy in early autumn (fall) when people are still free of depressive symptoms can prevent the onset of depressed mood.
 The goal of this review is to examine whether benefits outweigh harms of antidepressants when they are used in healthy people with a history of winter depression to prevent onset of depression the next winter.
 To date, this question has not been examined in a systematic way.

 Which studies were included in the review?

 We searched databases up to June 2018 for studies on antidepressants given to prevent winter depression.
 Of 3745 records, we found three randomised controlled studies including 1100 people who received bupropion extended-release (only one of many available antidepressants, but the only one licensed for prevention of winter depression) or placebo.
 We found no studies on other antidepressants.